 The KAS hosts the Kopernik AstroFest, our annual celebration of Astronomy.
 This full weekend event is usually held in October.

 The KAS holds formal and informal gatherings (meetings, dinners, picnics, dark-sky observing sessions), both at Kopernik Observatory, and other locations, with KAS Members and others interested in Astronomy for the purposes of learning more about Astronomy, and observing methods.
 Look for announcements on the KAS Portal

 KAS Members’ interests include: visual observing, telescope making, astrophotography, digital imaging and image processing, solar observing, using computers in Astronomy, and more advanced scientific study in areas like photometry and possibly spectroscopy.

 KAS Members often make Field Trips to various Special Events throughout the year, or provide special support.
 The Field Trips are generally informal carpool/caravan type affairs.
 If you would like to join in one of these events, please attend the KAS Monthly Meeting immediately preceding the Special Event, or let one of the KAS Officers know of your interest well in advance.

 The KAS provides assistance for the educational programs at Kopernik Observatory, and with the maintenance of the observatory equipment.

-Meetings start at 7PM and last about one hour, followed by observing (if clear).
-These meetings consist of an overview of next month’s events, equipment issues, and observing tips.
+Meetings start at 7PM, followed by observing (if clear).
+There is an Informal social “get-together” at the Choconut Inn starting at 5:45 PM.
+KAS meetings consist of an overview of next month’s events, equipment issues, and observing tips.
 If you are primarily interested in learning what the Kopernik Astronomical Society does on a regular basis please come to a Friday night program.